DimitarAtanassov/arc-model-lab/docs/architecture.md

 The caller names the model and an optional decoding config; the service resolves the model from its catalog, generates, persists one inference row, and returns it.
-It never scores its output: scoring and experimentation live in the separate arc-eval-service, which calls back into this service to run a candidate model.
+It never scores its output: scoring and experimentation live in the separate arc-eval-service.
+The two services do not call each other; arc-platform orchestrates them, running an inference here and then scoring that inference's input and output in arc-eval-service.

-Two write endpoints produce inference rows:
+One write endpoint produces inference rows:

 - `POST /inference`, online serving.
-Serves only active models.
+Serves only active models, sends `input_text` to the model unframed, and defaults decoding to the server config (the caller may override `temperature`).

-- `POST /v1/inference:run`, the service-to-service seam arc-eval-service calls to run a candidate model (which may be inactive) with an explicit generation config.
+Everything else is read-only: `GET /inference` and `GET /inference/{id}` browse the stored inferences, `GET /models` and `GET /models/{name}` browse the catalog, and `GET /health` is the liveness probe.
+There is no service-to-service inference endpoint; anything that needs a generation calls `POST /inference`.

 ## Design principles